 SECTION 5.
 Codification.
-Section 1 of this Ordinance shall be codified and made a part of the City of Winter Park Land Development Code, and the sections of this Ordinance may be renumbered or relettered to accomplish this intention.
+Section 1 of this Ordinance shall be codified and made a part of the City of Winter Park Land Development Code, and the sections and subsections of this Ordinance may be renumbered or relettered to accomplish this intention.
 The word "Ordinance" may be changed to "Section," "Article," or other appropriate word.
 The City Clerk is given liberal authority to ensure proper codification of this Ordinance, including the right to correct scrivener's errors.

-CECTION (Effective Date This Onlinears shall become effective owner the SECTION 6.
+SECTION 6.
 Effective Date.
-This Ordinance shall become effective upon the comp rehe nsive plan am endm ents provided for under Ordinancebecome effe ctive .
-If Ordinancedoes not become effective, then this Ordinance shall be null and void.
-ADOPTED at a regular meeting of the City Commission of the City of Winter Park Florida, held in City Hall, Winter Park, on this day of, 2021.
+This Ordinance shall become effective upon the comprehensive plan amendments establishing the Orange Avenue Overlay District goals, objectives and policies as provided for under Ordinance become effective.
+If Ordinance does not become effective, then this Ordinance is not effective and shall not become part of the City's land development regulations.
+ADOPTED at a regular meeting of the City Commission of the City of Winter Park

+Florida, held in City Hall, Winter Park, on this day of , 2021.